mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### THE COMING OF THE SOLOMANI

 Unknown to the Darrians, more than 100 parsecs away upheaval and war was taking place.
-The confrontation between the Ziru Sirka and Terran Confederation eventually led to the collapse of the First Imperium and the formation of its successor, the Rule of Man.
+The confrontation between the Ziru Sirka and [[Terra|Terran]] Confederation eventually led to the collapse of the First Imperium and the formation of its successor, the Rule of Man.

 The Rule of Man was established in -2204 and collapsed in -1776.
 For the next 250 years, anarchy and chaos ruined interstellar trade and commerce, brought down old governments and raised new ones.
 Where they were able, refugees fled in search of new, previously untouched worlds.